All Saints Parish: 500 Years of Choral Heritage

 The Lifting Young Voices project is funded by the Diocese of Southwark, Cathedral Music Trust, The Ouseley Trust and the PCC of All Saints Church

-York Minster Trip
+Choir Trip to York Minster

 Our choir is often invited to other significant churches and cathedrals in the UK as a “guest choir” to take part in services and events.
 Our most recent trip was to York Minster in October 2024.
-Please click below to watch two of the services.

 Please click on the below links and Gallery for details of the weekend in 2024